graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - This diagram shows our complete security architecture with federation directive-based authorization
 - The gateway validates JWT first to extract user identity and scopes
-- Then it checks all @authenticated and @requiresScopes directives in the query plan
+- Then it checks all authentication directives in the query plan
 - If any field requires authentication or scopes the user doesn't have, the gateway immediately returns an authorization error
 - The subgraphs never receive unauthorized requests - this protects your backend services from unnecessary load
 - Only when all authorization checks pass does the gateway make requests to the subgraphs
 - Beyond authorization, we protect against common GraphQL attacks
-- Rate limiting prevents abuse at multiple levels, query protection stops malicious deep nested queries
+- Rate limiting prevents abuse at multiple levels,
+- query protection stops malicious deep nested queries,
-- Field suggestion blocking prevents schema discovery attacks even when introspection is disabled -->
+- field suggestion blocking prevents schema discovery attacks even when introspection is disabled -->

 ---